ppetrovtv/pine_script_docs/source/language/Type_system.rst

 -----

 Arrays in Pine are identified by an *array id*.
-There is no single type representing an array id, but rather an overloaded version of a subset of fundamental Pine types which reflects the type of the array's elements.
+There is no single type representing an array id, but rather an overloaded version of a subset of fundamental Pine types which reflects the type of an array's elements.
 These type names are constructed by appending the ``[]`` suffix to one of the four fundamental types allowed in arrays:

 - ``int[]``